Der Bärenhäuter (opera): Background and context

 In the spring of 1895 Siegfried Wagner learned about Engelbert Humperdinck's idea of setting two related fairy tales of the Brothers Grimm, "Bearskin" and "The Devil's Sooty Brother", to music.
 When Humperdinck abandoned the notion, Wagner became inspired to pursue the project.

 With musical themes in mind, Wagner began composing the overture in early 1896.
-In comparison to the preludes and overtures of his contemporaries, such as Eugen d'Albert, Engelbert Humperdinck and Richard Strauss, his overture's playing time of 14 minutes ranks equally as extensive as his peers' works.
-However, unlike Richard Strauss' powerful orchestrations which entailed larger and larger orchestras, Wagner chose not to expand his orchestra.
+In comparison to the preludes and overtures of his contemporaries, such as Eugen d'Albert, Engelbert Humperdinck and Richard Strauss, his overture's playing time of 14 minutes ranks equally as extensive as his peers' works, but unlike Richard Strauss' powerful orchestrations which entailed larger and larger orchestras, Wagner chose not to expand his orchestra.

 In order to create a plausible setting for the work, Wagner wrote his libretto based on the aforementioned fairy tales, a legend from Spielmannsbuch by Wilhelm Hertz and a historical event from the Thirty Years' War.

 When Siegfried Wagner had completed act 1, a legal dispute developed between Wagner and Arnold Mendelssohn, who was working on the same material, and Mendelssohn insisted that Wagner knew he was the first to begin the composition.
 Even though the controversy remained unresolved, Wagner completed act 2 at the end of the Bayreuth Festival in October 1897 and the entire score on his 29th birthday, 6 June 1898.